 What do you like best about working at TFP?

 I like the friendly environment that we work in.
 Everybody gets along and we have become a nice family!
+What have you learned from your experience at TFP?

 Through TFP I have learned how much I enjoy working with children.